Core Location: Nucleus

 Here's our path:

-For our warm-up exercise, we’ll play a linear chromatic.
+For our warm-up exercise, we will play a linear chromatic.

 P = Position.
 The number after is the position; the fret number where the 1 finger is located for a series of tones.
 Use the positions indicated.